noctilucass/Swimming/Supp_data_1.md

 <sup>4</sup> Estación Costera de Investigaciones Marinas (ECIM),
 Pontificia Universidad Católica de Chile, Las Cruces, Chile.

-<sup>5</sup> Center for Applied Ecology and Sustainability (CAPES),
+<sup>5</sup> Center for Applied Ecology and Sustainability (CAPES), and
-COPAS COASTAL, Instituto Milenio en Socioecología Costera, SECOS, Pontificia Universidad Católica de Chile, Santiago, Chile.
+Instituto Milenio en Socioecología Costera, SECOS, Pontificia Universidad Católica de Chile, Santiago, Chile.

-<sup>6</sup> Center for Oceanographic Research COPAS Coastal, Universidad de Concepción, Chile
+<sup>6</sup> Center for Oceanographic Research COPAS Coastal,
+Universidad de Concepción, Chile

-This document reproduces and supports all data work and statistical analysis of the larval survival, geometric morphometrics and swimming activity in the paper **"Assessing the effect of temperature variability on the swimming performance, survival and morphometrics of zoea larvae of the kelp crab *Taliepus dentatus*"**.
+This document reproduces and supports all data work and statistical analysis of the larval survival, geometric morphometrics and swimming activity in the paper **"The effects of acute temperature changes on the swimming performance, survival and morphometrics of zoea 1 larvae of the kelp crab (*Taliepus dentatus*) from Central Chile.**.

 # Libraries